caprazzo/fortytwo/README.txt

 fortytwo is a couchdb application that brings together questions and answers.
 It's an open source application based on CouchDb and is inspired by the website stackoverflow.com.

+It is also an experiment in building a couchdb application serverside-only, with no javascript dependencies on the client.

 Pages breakdown
 ---------------